Fencing & Outdoor Structures Calculators

 • Choose picket width and desired spacing.

-• Estimate total pickets and adjust for corners/ends.
+• Estimate total pickets and adjust for corners and ends.

 Use the Picket Fence Calculator.